masonmedia/advance-therapy/README.md

 ## **Layout and Frameworks**

 The site uses custom css classes built around an atomic/functional css approach.
-Classes were created to address single-use styles that could be recycled numerous times to support a DRY code approach and lightweight stylesheets.
+Classes were created to address single-use styles that could be recycled throughout the DOM to support a DRY code approach.

 ## **JS**